kyma-project/examples/prometheus/README.md

     ```bash
     export KYMA_NS="{namespace}"
     ```
-1. If you don't have it created yet, now is the time to do so:
+1. If you haven't created the Namespace yet, now is the time to do so:
     ```bash
     kubectl create namespace $KYMA_NS
     ```